What is emotional obsolescence?

 To explore and counter this dynamic, books such as "Buyology" by Martin Lindstrom reveal how brands exploit our emotions to stimulate purchase.

-Finally,Ademe 's articles on sustainability andprogrammed obsolescence offer insights into the environmental impacts of these marketing strategies and point the way to more sustainable consumption.
+Finally,Ademe 's articles on sustainability andprogrammed obsolescence offer insights into the environmental impacts of these marketing strategies and point the way to a more sustainable consumption.

 What do we take away from this article?